Skip to content

 You’ll need a network switch between the transmitter and multiple receivers.
 Each receiver connects to its own display.

 This is how bars and corporate lobbies push a single cable box to dozens of TVs.
 Look for extenders that support IGMP (Internet Group Management Protocol), because without it the video traffic floods your entire network and kills regular internet performance.
-Based on ATEN’s video extender documentation, their 4K over IP system uses IGMP snooping to keep video traffic isolated from regular network data.
+According to ATEN’s VE8950 4K HDMI over IP datasheet, the system uses IGMP snooping and supports up to 254 transmitters and receivers on a single managed switch.

 #Matrix (Many-to-Many)